As your community grows, it can be difficult to schedule events and manage communication by yourself.

 You decide how many other leaders you need and what responsibilities they should take on.

 Your co-organizer(s) are your second-in-command.
-They embody your Meetup’s mission entirely.
+They embody your group's mission entirely.

-- If you want to put a co-organizer completely in charge of a local Meetup, it’s important to establish a vetting process.
+- If you want to put a co-organizer completely in charge of a local Meetup group, it’s important to establish a vetting process.

-- All co-organizers have permission to contact the other members, and change your Meetup’s appearance and privacy settings.
+- All co-organizers have permission to contact the other members, and change your group's appearance and privacy settings.

 Much like Co-organizers, Assistant organizers represent your community.

-- Ideal Assistant organizers collaborate with the rest of your leadership to plan Meetups, maintain active communication, and encourage a friendly and warm community.
+- Ideal Assistant organizers collaborate with the rest of your leadership to plan events, maintain active communication, and encourage a friendly and warm community.

-- Assistant organizers are able to contact all members, but they’re not able to change or manage your Meetup’s appearance, privacy settings, or finances.
+- Assistant organizers are able to contact all members, but they’re not able to change or manage your group's appearance, privacy settings, or finances.

-If you find someone that has great Meetup ideas and would be a thoughtful host, consider making them an Event organizer.
+If you find someone that has great ideas for events and would be a thoughtful host, consider making them an Event organizer.

-- Event organizers should be members that understand your Meetup’s vision and will only schedule Meetups that align with it.
+- Event organizers should be members that understand your group's vision and will only schedule events that align with it.

-- Their permissions are limited to managing the calendar and contacting members online, but they need to be people you trust at IRL Meetups too.
+- Their permissions are limited to managing the calendar and contacting members online, but they need to be people you trust at IRL events too.

 Some of your members may tell you they want to be on your leadership team right away.
 In some cases, you’ll have to ask potential leaders yourself.